benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 ### Understanding Content Reports

-This section describes elements in the page performance visualization (entitled **Top Pages** in this template).
-Refer to the following image to understand the details of the report.
+To understand the elements in the page performance visualization (entitled **Top Pages** in this template), refer to the following image:

 *Pages report image here*